Learn more about our Advertising Disclosure

 • Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Newark without delay.
 You can select your official move date when completing the form.
 Start the process here.

-• Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
+• Moving company insurance: State laws differ on mover insurance.
 Released Value Protection is the most economical option as it incurs no cost.
 It is provided by movers at no additional charge, but the coverage is minimal.
 Under this option, no more than 60 cents per pound per article is the responsibility of the mover.
 For example, if a delicate china set weighing 20 pounds is lost or damaged by the mover, only $12 (60 cents x 20 pounds) would be received.
-If coverage for the full value of your items is needed, consultation with the moving company you're hiring for other options or a third-party insurance provider is recommended.
+If coverage for the full value of your items is needed, consultation with the moving company you’re hiring for other options or a third-party insurance provider is recommended.

 Where to live in Newark